Responsibilities

 It’s against the law to ask applicants about all their convictions.
 They only have to declare ones relevant to the job they’re applying for.

-For example, if the role only qualifies for a basic disclosure, organisations can only ask about unspent convictions.
-If the role qualifies for higher level disclosures, they can only ask about unspent convictions and relevant spent convictions.
+For example, if the role only qualifies for a Level 1 disclosure, organisations can only ask about unspent convictions.
+If the role qualifies for Level 2 disclosures, they can only ask about unspent convictions and relevant spent convictions.

 Back to top